 Full gallery of images, press release and link available after the jump.

-Images courtesy of Sant’Andrea De Scaphis, Lazio.
+Images courtesy of Sant’Andrea De Scaphis, Rome.
 Photos by Gilda Aloisi and Roberto Apa.

 Gavin Brown’s enterprise is pleased to present After Mirage, a solo exhibition by American artist Joan Jonas, a groundbreaking figure of video and performance art.